 The Melon-Pult was already pretty powerful because its projectiles are worth 4 peas in terms of damage, but the Winter Melon upgrade increases the lethality by having its projectiles freeze the zombies on impact.

-The Coconut Cannon in the sequel is a pretty good unit.
+The Coconut Cannon is a pretty good unit.
 It behaves somewhat like the Cob Cannon, but when tapped, it fires a powerful coconut at the zombies.

-Plants Vs Zombies 2: Its About Time also gave us the plant food powerup, which enchants the power of the plant that it is used on.
+The sequel also gave us the plant food powerup, which enchants the power of the plant that it is used on.
 For example, Peashooters fire rapid pea bursts, Walnuts gain an extra layer of health & Potato Mine places 2 armed Potato Mines on 2 random tiles.
 Even better when combined with the Power Tiles in the Far Future (which gives Plant Food to all plants on similar tiles if one receives it, essentially a free plant food).

 Iceberg Lettuce takes the cake.
 Normally it's a bomb-style plant that temporarily freezes whoever walks into it, but when you Plant-Food it, it casts freeze on every zombie on the screen, similar to Ice-shrooms from the first game.
 In conjunction with Bloomerangs, which shoot through stacked zombies, the final waves become useless.
 Both plants are available in Egypt, the first world you visit.
 And the best part: when you use Plant Food on an Iceberg Lettuce, it doesn't die, meaning that if one freeze wasn't enough you can just do it again.